Izzah16/Creatinine-Detection-App/readme.txt

 In some cases the PalmSens.Core.dll and/or PalmSens.Core.Windows.dll libraries may not be found.
 To resolve this open the pspython folder right-click on the files select properties and unblock them.

-To test the app in No device use the sample csv scans
+To test the app in No device mode use the sample csv scans

 All Rights Reserverd|Izzah Batool Javed